ai-calculator/ai-calculator.github.io/_pages/H-and-R-Block-Calculator.md

 If you owe taxes, set aside a monthly amount to ease the burden.

-## Integrating With H\&R Block Services
+## Integrating With H&R Block Services

 ### From Calculator to Filing

-Once your estimate is ready, you can easily migrate your data into H\&R Block’s full filing system for:
+Once your estimate is ready, you can easily migrate your data into H&R Block’s full filing system for:

 * E-filing federal and state taxes
 * Access to expert help (virtual or in-person)